Faversham: Early history

 Faversham was established as a settlement before the Roman conquest of Britain.
 The Romans established several towns in Kent including Faversham, with traffic through the Saxon Shore ports of Reculver, Richborough, Dover and Lympne converging on Canterbury before heading up Watling Street to London.
 The town was less than 10 miles from Canterbury, and consequently Faversham had become established on this road network by 50 AD following the initial conquest by Claudius in 43 AD.
 Numerous remains of Roman buildings have been discovered in and around Faversham, including under St Mary of Charity Church where coins and urns were discovered during reconstruction of the western tower in 1794.
 In 2013, the remains of a 2,000-year-old Roman theatre, able to accommodate some 12,000 people, were discovered at a hillside near the town.
 The cockpit-style outdoor auditorium, the first of its kind found in Britain, was a style the Romans used elsewhere in their empire on the Continent.

+There is archaeological evidence to suggest that Faversham was a summer capital for the kings of Kent.
+The King's Field Treasure indicates that a significant burial site was located in the south-west of the town during the late sixth and early seventh centuries.
+The cemetery was located roughly between Stone Street to the north, London Road to the south, the Mall to the east and St Ann's Road and Upper St Ann's Road to the west.
+The site was uncovered during the construction of the Chatham–Dover railway line in 1858.
+Artefacts from King's Field are now dispersed among several collections, notably the British Museum in London, the Metropolitan Museum of Art in New York and the Ashmolean Museum in Oxford alongside other British collections.
+Excavations beneath the Market Inn in 2018–19 unearthed a probable sunken-featured building (SFB), which provides evidence for contemporaneous settlement to the east of the King's Field burial site.
+This is the first secure archaeological evidence of early medieval settlement in Faversham.